open-contracting/infrastructure/docs/reference/schema.md

 ### RelatedProject

-Details of a related project.
-A project is related when it is involved with the same infrastructure as the current project.
+Details of a project related to the same set of infrastructure assets as the current project.

 ```eval_rst